 Genes, of course, do not determine the whole story of human behavior.
 For us, there is another layer, which is culture.
 Different cultures have norms, rituals and taboos regarding such things as eating, sexual behavior, and the proper channels to acquire and manifest status and power.
 Our basic motivations are determined by biology, but these motivations take different forms depending on our cultural heritage; thus two people with identical genes brought up in different cultures will have different ideas about acceptable behavior.
 I did not choose which culture I was born into, but much of how I think and behave is due to my being born in it.

 Together our biological nature and these cultural forms are the “otherness” that largely determines how we act and that propel the narrative of our life.
 Here I have expressed the idea of otherness in modern naturalistic terms.
 In meditation I can observe directly how “my self” arises from this otherness.
-In the writing of the ancient meditation traditions, particularly Buddhism and yoga, this idea of otherness is put in different terms, but the underlying idea is the same.
+In the writings of the ancient meditation traditions, particularly Buddhism and yoga, this idea of otherness is put in different terms, but the underlying idea is the same.

 Meditation, far from making us obsessed with our “self” leads in the opposite direction — to the recognition of our commonality in a “source” far greater than the individual.
 I call this common source Nature, but others call it Tao, God, Brahma or many other such terms (which they clothe in a fabric of myth, symbol and ritual woven during the long history of their culture).